Category Archives: Deaf

 The rest of the cast were hearing.
 Imagine it, three long weeks spending every waking moment with hearing people.
 I had interpreters for the rehearsals but I was staying in a hotel with the other non-local cast.
 No terps for the communal evening meals in various restaurants.
 The only thing that saved my sanity was the fact that all of them can fingerspell and sign a little bit, and the ones who for various reasons can’t, were willing to repeat things almost to infinity.
 Thank goodness for that.

-Sanity issues aside, I did have a great time.
+I did had a great time.
 It was a brilliant ride, and I’d love to do it again.
 It did no harm to my ego that in my first scene of the play, every Bird character had to bow and scrape to me.
 Who am I kidding?
 I loved that!
 Everyone should have a chance to be Queen for a day – and I did it for three weeks!
 Bow to me, peasants!

 Overall, we adapted to each other very well, and we also came up with visual cues for me throughout the play.
 Case in point, my first scene, I had to come on while another Bird was singing beautifully.
 The two human characters were supposed to clap, thus attracting the attention of the chorus, at which point we’d chase them around before beating them up.
 Problem – we anticipated that the audience might clap too, and they did, every time.
 Kudos to you, Nightingale!
 Solution: Nightingale (who also answers to Andria) would smile and nod politely through the audience applause, then when the humans clapped, she would bow towards them.
 At which point I would notice them, and give the signal to attack.
 That’s because I’m the Queen, baby, did I mention?
 Don’t cross the Euraid!